brekekesoftware/brekekephone/README.md

 - Android
   - Ensure latest google-services.json
   - Ensure correct server api key in the sip proxy server
+    - Contact us at support@brekeke.com if you want to add your custom key/token
 - iOS
   - Ensure the push notification gets configured correctly in General, Info.plist, Phone.entitlements
   - Ensure correct api key (string or file) in sip proxy server
+    - Contact us at support@brekeke.com if you want to add your custom key/token

 ### Automation format tools

+- To have the js/ts files follow a single code format consistency, you can run `yarn pret`
+  - It will be automatically run in each commit via `husky` and `lint-staged`
-- To run the format command for all possible files `yarn pret-`, we must install the following packages:
+- To run the format command for all possible files `yarn f`, we must install the following packages:

 ```sh
 brew install clang-format google-java-format xmlstarlet